owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 And, crucially, if one of the invariants fail before the other we also get a smaller error, ignoring the other invariant.
-While single-state conjunctions evaluate both sides, possibly creating composite errors, conjunctions over time short-circuit to reduce testing time.
+While single-state conjunctions evaluate both sides, possibly creating composite errors, conjunctions over time short-circuit in order to stop tests as soon as possible.

 ## Diagrams